Some common Unicode problems and solutions demonstrated with Perl DBD::ODBC and Microsoft SQL Server

 hex ords: 20ac,

-Here again, you will get different results depending on platform and driver.
+Here again, you'll get different results depending on the platform and ODBC driver.

 I imagine this is really going to make you wonder what on earth has happened here.
-Bear in mind, in Perl, the Euro is internally encoded in UTF-8 as 0xe2,0x82,0xac.
+Bear in mind, in Perl, the Euro is internally encoded in UTF-8 as 0xe2, 0x82, and 0xac.

-In the first insert, DBD::ODBC does what it always did and asked the database what the column type was, the database returned SQL_CHAR and the Euro was bound as a SQL_CHAR (the bug).
-In the second case, we overrode DBD::ODBC and told it to bind the data as SQL_WVARCHAR.
+In the first INSERT, DBD::ODBC does what it always did and asked the database what the column type was.
+The database returned SQL_CHAR and the Euro was bound as a SQL_CHAR (the bug).
+In the second case, we overrode DBD::ODBC and told it to bind the data as a SQL_WVARCHAR.

-When we retrieved the data, DBD::ODBC bound the column as SQL_WCHAR (which it always does in an unicode build).
+When we retrieved the data, DBD::ODBC bound the column as SQL_WCHAR (which it always does in a Unicode build).

-As far as MS SQL Server is concerned, this is a varchar column, you wanted to insert 3 characters of codes 0xe2, 0x82 and 0xac and it is confirmed that this is what is in the database when we read them back as binary data.
-However, where did character with code 0x201a come from?
-When DBD::ODBC read the data back, it bound the column as SQL_C_WCHAR and hence asked SQL Server to convert the characters in the varchar column to wide (UCS-2 or UTF-16) characters and guess what, character 82 in the Windows-1252 character set (which I was using when running this code) is "curved quotes" with Unicode value 0x201A.
+As far as Microsoft SQL Server is concerned, this is a VARCHAR column, you wanted to insert three characters (codes 0xe2, 0x82, and 0xac).
+This is what end ups in the database, as confirmed when we read them back as binary data.
+However, where did the character with the code 0x201a come from?
+When DBD::ODBC read the data back, it bound the column as a SQL_C_WCHAR and therefore asked SQL Server to convert the characters in the VARCHAR column to wide (UCS-2 or UTF-16) characters and guess what?
+Character 82 in the Windows-1252 character set (which I was using when running this code) is "curved quotes" with the Unicode value 0x201A.
 0xe2 and 0xac in Windows-1252 are the same character code in Unicode.

-In the second row, we bound the data as SQL_WCHAR for insert (and the database maps those Unicode characters to the codepage for the table) and we bound the data as SQL_WCHAR for select.
-The driver maps the codepage characters retrieved back to Unicode, and we get back what we inserted (so long as all the characters we inserted fit in the current codepage).
-However, had we tried to insert a character not in the Windows-1252 codepage, SQL Server would substitute that character with a '?'.
+In the second row, we bound the data as a SQL_WCHAR for the INSERT (and the database maps those Unicode characters to the codepage for the table) and we bound the data as a SQL_WCHAR for the SELECT.
+The ODBC driver maps the codepage characters retrieved back to Unicode, and we get back what we inserted (as long as all the characters we inserted fit into the current codepage).
+However, had we tried to insert a character not in the Windows-1252 codepage, SQL Server would substitute that character with a ?.
 We should not have had to override the bind type here and that was the bug in DBD::ODBC pre 1.46_1.

 #